openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 projects by granting roles to the user on a project (including projects owned by other domains).

+The namespace of a domain refers to the space in which API-visible name attributes exist and whether they are private to this domain or shared with other domains.
+The consequence of being shared is that if uniqueness is required, then such a name must be unique across all domains - while if the namespace is private, then uniqueness is only required within that domain.
+Within the Identity API, there are five such name attributes, and when a creating a domain the namespace for some of these names can be specified:

+  - *Domain Name*: This always exists in a shared namespace across all domains and hence is always globally unique.

+  - *Role Name*: This always exists in a shared namespace across all domains and hence is always globally unique.

+  - *User Name*: This can be specified to exist in either a shared or private namespace, therefore allowing either global uniqueness or just uniqueness to a domain.

+  - *Project Name*: This can be specified to exist in either a shared or private namespace, therefore allowing either global uniqueness or just uniqueness to a domain.

+  - *Group Name*: This always exists in a private namespace and hence is always unique to a domain.

+Specifying a namespace is optional, and the default values ensure that all except group name are created in a shared global namespace, therefore maintaining the backward compatibility requirements of global uniqueness in prior Identity APIs.

 Additional required attributes:

 - `name` (string)